Wire-Network/wire-docs/docs/getting-started/launch-local-node.md

 ### Check the Wallet

-Open the shell and run the `cleos wallet list` command to list available wallets.
-We need to validate the installation and see that the command line client cleos is working as intended.
+Open the shell and run the `clio wallet list` command to list available wallets.
+We need to validate the installation and see that the command line client clio is working as intended.

 You should see a response with an empty list of wallets: